-A single multicast VLAN can be bound with more than one profile as its real group range.
-Group ranges cannot overlap with multicast VLANs.
-If a port is a member of more than one multicast VLAN, the group-profile bound to the multicast VLAN will decide which multicast VLAN can learn the group.
+A single Multicast VLAN can be bound with more than one profile as its real group range.
+Group ranges cannot overlap among Multicast VLANs.
+A port can be member port of multiple multicast VLANs.
+If it is the case, then the group permitted by the access group configured for the Multicast VLAN will be learned with this multicast VLAN.

-If a port is member of a single multicast VLAN and an access group is configured for the multicast VLAN, only those groups permitted by the access group are learned with the multicast VLAN.
-If there is no access group configured, then all multicast groups will be learned with the multicast VLAN.
+If a port is member port of a single multicast VLAN, if access group is configured for the multicast VLAN, then only those group permitted by the access group are learned with the multicast VLAN.
+If there is no access group configured, then all multicast group will be learned with the multicast VLAN.

-This example shows how to bind the profile "mv profile1" to multicast VLAN 100.
+This example shows how to bind the profile "mv_profile1" to multicast VLAN 100.

 '''

 Switch#configure terminal

-Switch(config) #mvlan vlan 100
+Switch(config)#mvlan vlan 100

-Switch(config-mvlan) #access-group mv_profile1
+Switch(config-mvlan)#access-group mv_profile1

 Switch(config-mvlan)#

 '''

-56-9 range
+67-10 range